Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/webhook/README.md

 - For detailed instructions on how to do this, check out our documentation: [Making Programmatic Calls from Watson Assistant](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-webhooks).

 1. Bring up the COVID-19 assistant you created earlier.
 Find it in your IBM Cloud account under services > IBM Watson Assistant.
+Open the dialog by clicking the `CDC COVID FAQ` Dialog.

 ![assistant](./images/assistant.png)